sensorial-systems/cargo-release-action/README.md

 # cargo-release-action
-GitHub Action used for publishing `push`ed changes from a release label.
+GitHub Action used for publishing `pushed` changes from a `pull request`.

 [1]: It still supports workspaces.